sup0gari/CTF_TOOLS/README.md

 Supports multiple hash formats with automatic detection via regex.
 Useful for practicing basic cracking workflows and understanding how hash formats and cracking tools work internally.

+### Requirement
+- Python 3.X
+- John the Ripper (You can use `john` command.)
+- Wordlist (In this script, rockyou.txt is used as the wordlist for password cracking.)

 ### Usage
 ```bash
 python3 hash_cracker.py